atxwang/atxwang.github.io/_posts/2026/translation project.md

 subtitle: Translation project
 tags: [translation project, personal]
 ---
-*This is a translation of some of my paternal grandmother's writings.
+*This is my English translation of some of my paternal grandmother's writings.
+She is 92 now and suffering from Alzheimer's
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3ODk4MDMyNywyOTA3MTQ0NjRdfQ==
+eyJoaXN0b3J5IjpbMTQxNTI3MzY0NCwyOTA3MTQ0NjRdfQ==
 -->